inspyrstudio/CygonLink/README.md

 3. Live Editing Workflow
    Keep your Unity Scene open (works in both Edit and Play Mode).
    Open the source file in Cygon.
-   Modify geometry or transforms and Save.
+   Modify geometry or transforms and Export or Quick Export with CTRL + S.

-4. Switch back to Unity : *`RuntimeSync_USDA`* will trigger an orange log in the console, and your objects will update instantly.
+4. Switch back to Unity : * the auto sync will trigger an orange log in the console, and your objects will update instantly.

 ## Miscellaneous

 *⚙️ Requirements*
 - Unity Version: 6000.1.4f1 or higher.  `(Note, the package is not garanteed to work before 6000.1.4f1 but it's up to you if you want to test)`
--  Render Pipeline: URP or HDRP recommended.
+- Cygon Version 0.2.0.7i minimum. `(Note, this time the version of Cygon needed is mandatory to be at least 0.2.0.7i because before this one exportation was not meant for unity importation and would not work)`

 *🤝 Contributing*

 Contributions are welcome!
-Please feel free to submit a Pull Request or open an issue on the GitHub Repository.
+Please feel free to tell us about anything that doesnt work with the package on the Discord.